 - More than 1,500 companies use Kubernetes in their production software stacks.
 These include enterprises such as AirBnB, Bose, CapitalOne, Intuit, Nordstrom, Philips, Reddit, Slack, Spotify, Tinder and, of course, IBM.
 Read these and other adoption case studies (link resides outside IBM).

 - A July 2019 survey cited in Container Journal (link resides outside IBM) found a 51% increase in Kubernetes adoption during the previous six months.

 - More than 12,000 people attended the KubeCon + CloudNativeCon North America 2019 (link resides outside IBM) conference — up more than 3,000 from the previous year’s record-setting attendance.

 - According to ZipRecruiter (link resides outside IBM), the average annual salary (in North America) for a Kubernetes-related job is USD 144,628.
 At this writing, there are currently more than 21,000 Kubernetes-related positions listed on LinkedIn (link resides outside IBM).

 Are Kubernetes tutorials available?

-If you're ready to start working with Kubernetes on IBM Cloud or looking to build your skills with Kubernetes and Kubernetes ecosystem tools, you can complete this interactive, browser-based training for deploying and operating one free cluster on IBM Cloud Kubernetes Service for three hours.
-No downloads or configuration required and upon mastery of the labs, you can apply for an IBM Cloud Kubernetes certification badge.
+Ready to start working with Kubernetes on IBM Cloud or looking to build your skills with Kubernetes and Kubernetes ecosystem tools?
+You can complete this interactive, browser-based training for deploying and operating one free cluster on IBM Cloud Kubernetes Service for three hours.
+No downloads or configuration are required and upon mastery of the labs, you can apply for an IBM Cloud Kubernetes certification badge.
 Master the skills you need to run an enterprise cloud today.